 Are you interested in learning more about the financial aspect of moving into this neighbourhood?
-I have compiled Rosedale’s real estate statistics here.
+I have compiled a guide for Rosedale real estate statistics here.

-Moore Park’s real estate was mainly developed between 1900 and 1930 and houses reflect the English Cottage, Georgian, and Tudor architectural styles.
+Moore Park’s real estate and homes that are for sale were mainly developed between 1900 and 1930 and houses reflect the English Cottage, Georgian, and Tudor architectural styles.
 Lots in Moore Park are on the larger side and many houses back onto the ravines that surround the neighbourhood.
 Newer luxury townhouses and duplexes have also been built in the area.
 Although many homes in Moore Park share driveways, the streets are uncluttered and thus parking is not a problem.
 Both Rosedale and Moore Park’s real estate development follow the natural contours of the existing ravines.

 Excellent public and private schools are located in the Rosedale-Moore Park neighbourhoods including Branksome Hall and Bishop Strachan, both female-only schools, Rosedale Heights School of the Arts, and Upper Canada College for young men.

 Rosedale Park offers tennis courts, sports fields, a skating rink, and wading pool.
 It is also home to the annual Mayfair spring festival featuring midway rides and Kids Zone, a Beer and Wine Garden, and a host of activities for all ages.
 Other parks in the vicinity include Chorley Park, Ramsden Park, Craigleigh Gardens, Sir Winston Churchill Park, and Beaumont Park, each offering a range of activities so residents will never have a shortage of outdoor recreational opportunities.